Hudson-commercial/Catharine-Street/README.md

 ## About

-This is a professionally designed website for marketing purposes of Leasing the warehouse/office space available in Gardiner, NY.
+This is a professionally designed website for marketing purposes of Leasing the warehouse/office space available in Poughkeepsie, NY.
 .

 ## Tools